Looking for something?

 Exercises

 Sometimes the doctor will not know if you need a cast on your leg until they do the operation.
 You will be asleep in the operation when they decide.
 This will affect how or if you can do an exercise programme.
+The physiotherapists will help you do your exercises at first and will come to see you on your first day after the operation, unless this is a Saturday.

 Further resources